-This procedure covers sample reduction of asphalt mixtures to testing size in accordance with AASHTO R 47-19.
+This procedure covers sample reduction of asphalt mixtures to testing size in accordance with AASHTO R 47-23.
 The reduced portion is to be representative of the original sample.

 - Thermostatically controlled oven capable of maintaining a temperature of at least 110°C (230°F) or high enough to heat the material to a pliable condition for splitting. - Non-contact temperature measuring device. - Metal spatulas, trowels, metal straightedges, drywall taping knives, or a combination thereof; for removing asphalt mixture samples from the quartering device, cleaning surfaces used for splitting, etc. - Square-tipped, flat-bottom scoop, shovel, or trowel for mixing asphalt mixture before quartering. - Miscellaneous equipment including hot plate, non-asbestos heat-resistant gloves or mittens, pans, buckets, and cans. - Sheeting: Non-stick heavy paper or other material as approved by the agency. - Agency-approved release agent, free of solvent or petroleum-based material that could affect asphalt binder. - Mechanical Splitter Type B (Riffle): having a minimum of eight equal-width chutes discharging alternately to each side with a minimum chute width of at least 50 percent larger than the largest particle size.
 A hopper or straight-edged pan with a width equal to or slightly smaller than the assembly of chutes in the riffle splitter to permit uniform discharge of the asphalt mixture through the chutes without segregation or loss of material.
-Sample receptacles of sufficient width and capacity to receive the reduced portions of asphalt mixture from the splitter without loss of material. - Quartering Template: formed in the shape of a cross with equal length sides at right angles to each other.
-Template shall be manufactured of metal that will withstand heat and use without deforming.
-The sides of the quartering template should be sized so that the length exceeds the diameter of the flattened cone of asphalt mixture by an amount allowing complete separation of the quartered sample.
-Height of the sides must exceed the thickness of the flattened cone of asphalt mixture. - Non-stick mixing surface that is hard, heat-resistant, clean, level, and large enough to permit asphalt mixture samples to be mixed without contamination or loss of material.
+Sample receptacles of sufficient width and capacity to receive the reduced portions of asphalt mixture from the splitter without loss of material. - Quartering Template: formed in the shape of a 90- degree cross with equal sides that exceed the diameter of the flattened cone of material sufficient to allow complete separation of the quartered sample.
+The height of the sides must be sufficient to extend above the thickness of the flattened cone of the sample to be quartered.
+Manufactured of metal that will withstand heat and use without deforming. - Non-stick mixing surface that is hard, heat-resistant, clean, level, and large enough to permit asphalt mixture samples to be mixed without contamination or loss of material.